University of Alaska Anchorage: Centers and institutes

 As a center of research and understanding, UAA sponsors research, training, public service and other activities related to northern populations and in support of local and regional economic development.
 The state's vast resources and unique challenges are central to these sponsored programs and specialty research.
 They address concerns of Anchorage and Alaska communities as well as issues of national and international interest.
-Below is a list of institutes and centers that support the university's mission:
+Below is a list of institutes and centers that support the university: